Wyoming Hunting Rates

 All online applications must arrive in the Cheyenne office by midnight mountain standard time (MST) on the deadline date.
 Fees must be paid in full when the application is submitted.
 Unsuccessful applicants will be refunded their license fees minus the application fee.

 Preference Points: All applicants have the option of purchasing preference points to help assure they will draw a license.
 Applications for preference points can be obtained in July and must be submitted by the end of October to receive this advantage for the following year.
 We strongly advise the purchase of a preference point.
 The cost for elk preference point is $50.

 MAKING A RESERVATION

-A deposit of $500 is required to secure a booking.
-Upon successful drawing of a license, 1/2 of the cost of the hunt solidifies your reservation.
+A payment of $500 is required to secure a booking.
+This can be refunded if you are unsuccessful in drawing a license.
+If you choose to not apply in a given year, after reserving a spot, you must give us six months notice from the opening date of the application period for a refund.
+Upon successful drawing of a license, a deposit of 1/2 of the cost of the hunt solidifies your reservation.
 Once a booking is made, the deposit is not refundable.
 The balance is due two weeks prior to your hunt.

-Hunters who are unsuccessful in the drawing will receive a deposit refund within 30 days, or you may apply the deposit to either a future hunt or one of our other great activities.
+Hunters who are unsuccessful in the drawing will receive a deposit refund within 30 days, if requested; or may apply the deposit to either a future hunt or one of our other great activities.

 What to Bring

 Much of what you should bring will be necessities no matter when you come.
 However, our seasons span a period of time when conditions can vary immensely.

 Check our general hunting page, or click on the following for a downloadable supply list that you can print.